- 1 cup all-purpose flour

 - In a large resealable plastic bag, combine the first six ingredients.
 In a shallow bowl, whisk egg and buttermilk.
 Dip a few pieces of chicken at a time in buttermilk mixture, then place in bag; seal and shake to coat.

 - In an electric skillet, heat oil to 375°.
-Fry chicken, a few strips at a time, for 2-3 minutes on each side or until no longer pink.
+Fry chicken, a few strips at a time, for 2-3 minutes on each side or until a meat thermometer reads 170°.
 Drain on paper towels.
 Yield: 7 servings.